warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 contact the Cloudant support team:
 [support@cloudant.com](mailto:support@cloudant.com).

-<aside class="warning">The Cloudant backup facility is available only to Enterprise customers.</aside>
+<aside class="warning" role="complementary" aria-label="enterpriseonly2">The Cloudant backup facility is available only to Enterprise customers.</aside>

-<aside class="warning">By default,
+<aside class="warning" role="complementary" aria-label="designdocsnotbackedup">By default,
 `_design` documents are not backed up, so that indexes are _not_ built on the incremental backup databases.
 If you require backups of the `_design` documents,